lml/commontator/README.md

 config.can_vote_on_comments = true
 ```

-Note that acts_as_votable is currently incompatible with the protected_attributes gem if config.active_record.whitelist_attributes is set to true.
+Note that acts_as_votable is currently incompatible with the protected_attributes
+gem if config.active_record.whitelist_attributes is set to true.

 ## Browser Support

-No incompatibilities are currently known with any of the major browsers.
+Commontator should work properly on any of the major browsers.
-Commontator requires javascript enabled to function properly.
+To function properly, this gem requires that visitors to the site have javascript enabled.

 ## Customization